alphardex/kokomi.js/README.md

 ### AssetManager

 This class can handle the preloads of assets (gltfModel, texture, cubeTexture, font, etc).
-You can just write a simple json file to config your assets without caring about various loaders.
+You can just write a simple js file to config your assets without caring about various loaders.

 ```ts
 import foxModel from "/models/Fox/glTF/Fox.gltf";